iPhone 7 Plus review

 The iPhone 7 Plus has plenty to be pleased about - waterproofing, a twin-lens camera, a specs bump, stereo audio, a customisable Home button - but is there anything here to get passionate about?

-This is quite clearly the best iPhone yet, with a smart (if unradical) design and an impressive feature set and user experience; the new Portrait Mode is rather lovely, too.
-But the price is steep.
-Unless you're particularly in love with big screens or the very latest in camera features, the iPhone 7 may be a better and better-value option.
+You might want the newer 8 Plus or X, but the 7 Plus still has a smart design and an impressive feature set and user experience; the Portrait Mode is rather lovely, too.
+But the price is still steep.
+Unless you're particularly in love with big screens or the very latest in camera features, the iPhone 7 may be a better-value option.